The Honourable Society of the Inner Temple,

 CPD: 3 hours

-2TG Property Damage Group warmly invites you to its third annual Damage Day Seminar.
-The programme covers key topics of current importance in property damage litigation.
+The 2TG Property Damage Team invites you to its 4th Annual Damage Day Seminar and champagne reception.
+Chaired by Sonia Nolten, our programme includes expert speakers and covers key topics of current importance in property damage litigation, including:

 A drinks reception will follow at 5.15pm.

 This is a free event and will be accredited with 3 CPD hours.